 The Giant Amethyst Geodes in Uruguay

-The giant amethyst geodes in Uruguay are the largest in the world.
 They formed in the right conditions over a long period of time.
 Amethyst is a purple variety of quartz, the most popular gemstone in the quartz family.
 It is a semi-precious stone that is prized for its deep purple color.

-The giant amethyst geodes can be up to 7 meters/23 ft in diameter and weigh up to 30 tons.
+Largest recorded: These truly are giants, reaching up to 7 meters (23ft) in diameter and weighing up to 30 tons.

 The giant amethyst geodes were formed over millions of years in a process called hydrothermal alteration.
 Hydrothermal alteration is a process that occurs when hot water and dissolved minerals circulate through rocks.
 The hot water dissolves minerals from the rocks and carries them away.
 When the water cools, the minerals precipitate out of solution and form new minerals.
-In the case of the giant amethyst geodes, the hot water that circulated through the rocks was rich in silica and iron.
-When the water cooled, the silica and iron precipitated out of solution and formed amethyst crystals.
-The amethyst crystals grew over time, eventually forming the giant geodes that are found in Uruguay today.

 Giant amethyst geodes Credit: Nowar Minerals, Inc. |

-Why the amethyst geodes in Uruguay are very huge?
+Why the amethyst geodes in Uruguay are very huge

 The giant amethyst geodes in Uruguay are so huge because they formed in the right conditions.
 These conditions included: